Intellectual Property Rights Management

 Wistron’s patent strategy is based on developing a healthy, sustainable and high performing global patent portfolio.
 As of today, we have an extensive patent portfolio of over 6,000 granted patents worldwide.
 We protect all technologies, designs, and inventions developed by the Company through our comprehensive patent portfolio, in order to maintain customer interests.

-The patent team does not only work closely with the research and development units, but also gets high-quality ideas and produces goal-oriented invention disclosures through brainstorming meetings, patent big data analysis, invention disclosure review meetings and other related mechanisms.
-We have established more than two hundred review items to strengthen the review of the patent specification and implement strict management and control of patent quality.
+The patent team works closely with R&D units, leveraging brainstorming sessions, patent big data analysis, invention disclosure review meetings and other related mechanisms to uncover high-quality ideas and generate goal-oriented invention proposals.
+We have established more than three hundred review items to strengthen the review of the patent specification and implement strict management and control of patent quality.
 The items cover the entire patent prosecutions process to maintain the level of quality of each granted patent.
 We continue to improve the expertise of patent personnel and the patent knowledge of all employees internally, and evaluate patent firms externally.
-In order to encourage employees to invent and create, we have stipulated the Invention Reward Regulation to improve services and product quality and functions, strengthen our competitive capabilities, and explore future development opportunities.
+In order to encourage employees to invent and create, we have stipulated the Invention Reward Regulation to improve the quality and functions of our services and product, strengthen our competitiveness, and explore future development opportunities.
 We provide incentives for inventors and publicly recognize their efforts during our Annual Patent Award Ceremony.

-For the quantity and quality control of patents, in addition to home-grown production, co-development, acquisition, and investment for accumulating high value patents, we also drop unused patents.
+For the quantity and quality control of patents, in addition to home-grown production, co-development, acquisition, investment for accumulating high value patents, we also drop unused patents.
 We use consistent standards to quantify patent evaluations, in order to precisely control the scope and value of patents and improve the deployment of our patent portfolio through various indicators.
 While maintaining a sizable patent portfolio, expanding the scope of technologies, improving patent quality, and increasing the overall value and benefits of patents, we will continue to improve the transparency and integrity of our patent portfolio.
-Wistron promotes the vitalization of patents to achieve the optimization and value maximization of our patent portfolio and monetization efforts.
+Wistron encourages patents within the Company to achieve the optimization and value maximization of our patent portfolio.

 Trademark Management

 Trademarks are an important representation of Wistron's products and services.
-Careful trademark layout can consolidate the company's brand image and make the company's brand invincible.
-Wistron currently has registered trademark protection in 37 major countries around the world, and has trademark layouts on five continents.
+A robust trademark strategy can strengthen the Company's brand image and ensure the brand is invulnerable.
+Wistron currently holds trademark protection in 37 key countries globally, with trademark presence on all five continents.

-2. Be sure to conduct a trademark search before publishing and using the trademark to avoid accidentally touching other people's trademark rights;
+2. Conduct a trademark search before using the trademark publicly to avoid infringing on others' trademark rights;

-3. Use the global trademark monitoring system to prevent others from counterfeiting the company's trademarks or free riding;
+3. Utilize the global trademark monitoring system to prevent counterfeit or unauthorized use of the company's trademarks;

-4. Evaluate the current use of trademarks and eliminate trademarks that have no economic benefits.
+4. Evaluate the current usage of trademarks and phase out those that do not provide economic benefits.

-Through a strict and systematic trademark management system, Wistron has not been sued for trademark infringement by others since its establishment.
-In order to further strengthen the company's trademark management system, Wistron will officially introduce the credible "Intelligent Property Management Standards (TIPS)" in 2023.
+Thanks to our rigorous and systematic trademark management system, Wistron has not faced any trademark infringement lawsuits since its establishment.
+To further enhance this system, we officially adopted the "Intellectual Property Management Standards (TIPS)" in 2023.

-To protect the confidential information of Wistron and our customers, Wistron obtained the information security management system international standard ISO/IEC 27001 certification and implemented management.
-We conduct social engineering drills once every 6 months to improve employee awareness of phishing emails.
-The click rate in the 2023 drill has been lowered to 7.1%.
-Meanwhile, we conduct confidential information and trade secret protection training for all new employees to ensure that employees fulfill our confidentiality commitments to our customers.
+To protect Wistron and our customer’s confidential information, we obtained the information security management system international standard ISO/IEC 27001 certification and carried out management measures accordingly.
+We conduct social engineering drills once every six months to improve employee awareness of phishing emails.
+The click rate in the 2023 drill has dropped to 7.1%.
+Meanwhile, we require confidential information and trade secret protection training for all new employees to ensure that employees fulfill our confidentiality commitments to our customers.

-Wistron has signed confidentiality agreements with customers and related suppliers.
+We have signed confidentiality agreements with our customers and related suppliers.
 Both parties are required to protect confidential information.
-In the past 5 years, Wistron has signed an average of 400 to 700 confidentiality agreements every year.
+In the past five years, we have signed an average of 400 to 700 confidentiality agreements every year.
 Customer information is handled by designated units to reduce the possibility of improper disclosure and leaks.
-Wistron has also joined the Taiwan Association for Trade Secrets Protection to continue tracking changes to related laws and the industry.
+We have also joined the Taiwan Association for Trade Secrets Protection to continue tracking changes to related laws and the industry.

 Wistron has enacted a formal intellectual property rights management policy since 2020.
 Highlights of Wistron’s management of intellectual property rights matters in 2023 include the following, which have been reported to Wistron’s board of directors on December 21, 2023: